begmuhommet/low-ops-docs/docs/how-to/manage-backups.md

 ![](../assets/create_import_backups.jpg)

-2. Upload the backup file from your device in the CSV format and wait for it to load.
+2. Upload the backup file from your device in the tar.gz archive format and wait for it to load.

 3. The backup is successfully created when the status changes to a greeen checkmark `Complete`.